 Albany State University (ASU) chose to embrace the new standard and has less APs with better performance by deploying Wi-Fi 6 compatible Meraki MR55 APs.
 Students noticed an immediate difference.
 With APs deployed in the student union, housing common rooms, and gaming areas, students could tell that the internet no longer slowed down, even when at capacity in these high-density areas, allowing them to watch videos, stream music, and use social media with their friends, all at the same time.
 Noore Ghunaym, Director of Infrastructure, added, “Students have a much faster experience.
 They can watch videos, have their headphones in, stream music, snap — they’re able to do all the things that college kids do.
 Wi-Fi 6 helps us meet those throughput and speed challenges and allows us to scale our network accordingly.”

 Meraki cloud-managed Wi-Fi 6 compatible access points raise the bar for wireless performance and efficiency in higher education and beyond.
 Designed for next-generation deployments, with high throughput and enterprise-grade security, higher education IT teams can experience easy deployments, central management, intelligent troubleshooting, and greater scalability.
 As bandwidth requirements and the number of devices continues to increase, higher education institutions will need to be ready for whatever technology comes their way.
-To learn more about how higher education institutions are deploying Wi-Fi 6 and embracing new technology, join us for a live webinar with Albany State University.
+To learn more about how higher education institutions are deploying Wi-Fi 6 and embracing new technology, check out our on-demand webinar with Albany State University.

 This content is made possible by our sponsors; it is not written by and does not necessarily reflect the views of e.Republic’s editorial staff.